wp-plugins/hitcounter/readme.txt

 Author URI:        http://www.deadlyhifi.com
 Author:            Tom de Bruin
 Tested up to:      2.9
-Stable tag:        1.0
+Stable tag:        1.0.1
-Version:           1.0
+Version:           1.0.1

 == Description ==

-A simple plugin to count and display the number of visitors on your blog posts and/or pages (i.e. a read count).
+A simple plugin to count and display the number of visitors on your blog posts (i.e. a read count).
 It distinguishes between robots, registered human, and non registered humans.
 The data is stored in a database table by the name of 'hitcounter'.